QuarrelForDiscord/BugBoy/README.md

 **`/bug remove`**` <bug title or position>`: Remove the specified bug

+**`/bug respond`**` <bug title or position>`: Remove the specified bug

 **`/bug move`**` <old position> <new position> `: Move the specified bug

-The remove and move commands are only accesible to roles with the permission to delete messages.
+The remove, move, and respond commands are only accesible to roles with the permission to delete messages.

 ## Examples